status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 # Log rotation

 Nimbus logs are written to the console, and optionally to a file.
-Using the log file option for a long-running process may lead to difficulties when the file grows large.
-This is typically solved with a log rotator that will switch which file is witten to as well as compress and remove old logs.
+Writing to a file for a long-running process may lead to difficulties when the file grows large.
+This is typically solved with a *log rotator*.
+A log rotator is responsible for switching the written to file, as well as compressing and removing old logs.

 To set up file-based log rotation, an application such as [rotatelogs](https://httpd.apache.org/docs/2.4/programs/rotatelogs.html) is used - `rotatelogs` is available on most servers and can be used with `docker`, `systemd` and manual setups to write rotated logs files.

-In particular, when using `systemd` and its accompanying `journald` log daemon, this setup avoids clogging the the system log and keep the Nimbus logs in a separate location.
+In particular, when using `systemd` and its accompanying `journald` log daemon, this setup avoids clogging the the system log by keeping the Nimbus logs in a separate location.

 ## Compression

 `rotatelogs` works by reading stdin and redirecting it to a file based on a name pattern.
-Whenever the log is about to be rotated, the application will invoke a shell script with the old and new log files.
+Whenever the log is about to be rotated, the application invokes a shell script with the old and new log files.
 Our aim is to compress the log file to save space. [repo](https://github.com/status-im/nimbus-eth2/tree/unstable/scripts/rotatelogs-compress.sh) provides a helper script to do so:

 ```bash
 # Create a rotation script for rotatelogs